FitMAnalytics/Google_AI_Studio_Job_Copilot/README.md

    ```bash
    npm run build
    ```
 2. Deploy the contents of `dist/` to your hosting provider of choice.
-Ensure `GEMINI_API_KEY` is provided at build time (e.g., via provider environment settings) so the bundled app can access it.
+Ensure the Gemini key (`GEMINI_API_KEY` or `API_KEY`) is provided at build time (for static hosts like Netlify/Vercel, add it as an environment variable before running `npm run build`) so the bundled app can access it.

 ## Project structure
 ```